RRFGamer/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ## Scenario 2: Filipa Balances Work, Studies, and Business

-Filipa juggles her business, part-time job, studies, and personal life, making it essential to keep everything well-organized.
-She uses her phone’s default Notes app for quick lists, Sticky Notes on her PC for work-related tasks, and even paper for urgent reminders.
-However, her notes often end up scattered across multiple places, making it hard to track what’s important.
+Filipa juggles her <i>business, part-time job, studies, and personal life</i>, making it essential to keep everything well-organized.
+She uses her phone’s default Notes app for quick lists, <i>Sticky Notes on her PC</i> for work-related tasks, and even paper for urgent reminders.
+However, her notes often end up <i>scattered</i> across multiple places, making it hard to track what’s important.

-One day, she forgets to check an important business order deadline, causing delays with a supplier.
-Frustrated, she realizes she needs a better system to keep her tasks visible and prioritized.
+One day, she <i>forgets to check an important business order deadline</i>, causing delays with a supplier.
+Frustrated, she realizes she needs a <i>better system</i> to keep her tasks visible and prioritized.

-She decides to try [ALGUMA COISA], an app that keeps notes visible while offering just enough customization.
-She quickly creates folders for her different roles (Business, Studies, Work, and Personal) and assigns colors to each.
-For urgent tasks, she sets reminders and pins them to always appear on her screen.
+She decides to try [ALGUMA COISA], an app that <i>keeps notes visible while offering just enough customization</i>.
+She quickly creates folders for her different roles (Business, Studies, Work, and Personal) and <i>assigns colors</i> to each.
+For urgent tasks, she <i>sets reminders and pins</i> them to always appear on her screen.

-Later, while grocery shopping, she opens her checklist in [ALGUMA COISA] and notices it automatically calculates the total price of items—saving her from manually adding them.
-At night, as she plans the next day, she feels more in control, knowing that everything she needs is in one place, visible, structured, and easy to update.
+At night, as she plans the next day, she feels more in control, knowing that everything she needs is in one place, <i>visible, structured, and easy to update</i>.

 ---